By Yusra Serhan

 The bill drew significant opposition from powerful coalitions, such as the “Protect California Health Care Coalition,” comprised of the California Life and Health Insurance Coalition, the California Chamber of Commerce, the California Hospital Association, the California Medical Association, and others, who, according to the bill analysis, cited a host of concerns including that the bill would fragment patient care, leading to increased clinical practice variation and poorer health outcomes, poorer consumer protections, increased costs, and loss of jobs.

 Ultimately, Kalra pulled the bill from the Assembly floor before voting occurred on January 31, 2022, explaining in a press release, “we did not have the votes necessary for passage and I decided the best course of action is to not put AB 1400 for a vote today.”
-Because AB 1400 was introduced in 2021, and met the January 31, 2022 deadline to pass out of the Assembly, it is considered “dead” for this legislative session.
+Because AB 1400 was introduced in 2021 and did not meet the January 31, 2022 deadline to pass out of the Assembly, it is considered “dead” for this legislative session.
 ACA 11, however, is still pending; it requires a 2/3 vote in each house, and voter approval to pass.